LOKI AGENT OF ASGARD BUDGET HEADPIECE TUTORIAL

-How to make Loki's headpiece on the cheap
+How to make Loki's headpiece without breaking the bank

 The finished headpiece.
 All photos are mine unless otherwise specified.

 Over the summer, I made my first cosplay.
 I worked with a friend who showed me how to draft a pattern.
 Through trial and error, I made something wearable and I'm pretty pleased with how everything came together.